valeowoia/kv-html-template/README.md

-# kv-html-template
+# HTML Template

- A single-page animated site template
+## Single page site template, what used on http://nekodex.ml

+Partially stolen from kvmrnn.
+Partially.